wooorm/retext-content/Readme.md

 ## API

-Note that **retext-content** does not validate—for example when operating on a sentence—if an actual given values could contain more than one sentences.
+Note that **retext-content** does not validate—for example when operating on a sentence—if a given value could contain multiple sentences.
 This might result in incorrect trees (such as, a word with spaces), but makes it possible to correctly classify values which parsers might classify wrongly.

 ### [TextOM.Parent](https://github.com/wooorm/textom#textomparent-nlcstparent)#prependContent(value)